willypuzzle/flask-foundation/README.md

 In order to use this scaffolding set the .env file (you can copy one of examples)

-Use make env or make env-light to setup the enviroment.
+* Use make env or make env-light to setup the enviroment.
-Use manage.wsgi in order as entry point for wsgi applications.
+* Use manage.wsgi in order as entry point for wsgi applications.
+(Note: wsgi file is configured for python3.5, add or modify the path in the file in order to use other versions of python)
-When you develop your application you can use flask run to start the development server (after you started env/bin/activate see [here](http://flask.pocoo.org/docs/0.12/installation/#virtualenv) for better explanation).
+* When you develop your application you can use flask run to start the development server (after you started env/bin/activate see [here](http://flask.pocoo.org/docs/0.12/installation/#virtualenv) for better explanation).

 ## License